anmolshetty02/JOB_FINDER/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is open for anyone to use, modify, and learn from.

-You are free to use, modify, and distribute it for personal or commercial use — just give credit where it’s due.
+There is no warranty or guarantee of any kind — use it at your own risk.
+I take no responsibility for any issues or outcomes resulting from its use.

 ---